Dynamical Phase Transitions Across Slow and Fast Regimes in a Two-Tone Driven Duffing Resonator: Introduction

-In this work, we propose a model based on the theory of linear susceptibilities to identify and delineate different dynamical regions in parameter space.
-In order to do this, we first revisit the theory of linear and nonlinear response to build up to the modified equations of motion.
-We then identify an order parameter to determine the onset of dynamical phase transitions in the stationary response.
-Using this order parameter, we are able to map the regions with dynamical phase transitions with respect to the detuning and relative strength of the secondary tone.
-Finally, we introduce our model to delineate the parameter space with dynamical phase transitions.
-Our results make use of a linear theory based approach to gain new insight into the dynamics of a two-tone driven Duffing resonator.
-They lay the groundwork for the exploration of multi-tone driven nonlinear systems from a new perspective.
-These results have implications across fields of physics in sensing and metrology, nonlinear optomechanics, optimized control of qubits, circuit quantum electrodynamics, Floquet-engineering in ultra-cold atoms~\cite{houri_pulse-width_2019, bloch_param_coupled_2020, blais_cqed_2021, sandholzer_floquet_2022, valentin_bichromsemicondqubit_2024}.
-Crucially, they are also important beyond physics in the study of tipping points in the context of early warning signs in climate dynamics, ecological systems, and socioeconomic models ~\cite{strogatz_nonlinear_2007, scheffer2009early, KUEHN2011criticaltransitions, kuehn_warningsigns_2022}.
+In this work, we develop an effective nonlinear response theory around driven stationary states to predict the thresholds for dynamical phase transitions.
+To this end, we first revisit the theory of linear and nonlinear response to establish the modified equations of motion.
+We then introduce an order parameter to map the dynamical phase diagram as a function of the detuning and relative strength of the secondary tone.
+Crucially, we extract an analytical threshold for the onset of these transitions, providing a vital tool for experimentalists to identify stable operating regimes.
+Furthermore, we apply a two-tone ansatz for the first time to this system, elucidating the complex dynamical responses beyond the reach of standard approximations.
+Our results leverage a linear-theory-based approach to gain new insight into the dynamics of a two-tone driven Duffing resonator.
+These results have implications across fields of physics in sensing and metrology, nonlinear optomechanics, optimized control of qubits, circuit quantum electrodynamics, and Floquet-engineering in ultra-cold atoms~\cite{houri_pulse-width_2019, bloch_param_coupled_2020, blais_cqed_2021, sandholzer_floquet_2022, valentin_bichromsemicondqubit_2024}.
+They are also important beyond physics in the study of tipping points in the context of early warning signs in climate dynamics, ecological systems, and socioeconomic models~\cite{strogatz_nonlinear_2007, scheffer2009early, KUEHN2011criticaltransitions, kuehn_warningsigns_2022}.